Kheer Bhawani Temple

 The sacred spring here has its own attached belief.
 An eponymously named mela is held annually here.
 It is one of the largest gatherings of Hindus in the region following the Amarnath pilgrimage.
 Maharaja Pratap Singh of Jammu and Kashmir and Maharaja Hari Singh contributed to building and renovating the temple.

-There are other temples to Kheer Bhawani in the region, such as Mata Kheer Bhawani Temple at Tikker, Kupwara, which has been renovated by the Indian Army.
+There are other temples to Kheer Bhawani in the region, such as Mata Kheer Bhawani Temple at Tikker, Kupwara.

 Temple description

 The temple is one of the most important temples for Kashmiri Hindus in Kashmir.
 The resident deity, Kheer Bhawani, is a favourite in this region.
-A septagonal spring at the temple is situated around the goddess.
+A heptagonal spring at the temple is situated around the goddess.
 The holy spring is known to change its colour with various hues of red, pink, orange, green, blue, and white.
 A black shade of the spring water is believed to be inauspicious.
+It was reported that the spring's colour turned black during the time of Kashmiri Pandit Exodus and even the month prior to the COVID-19 pandemic the spring's colour was observed to be black.
 Most of the colours do not have any particular significance.
 In 1886, Walter Lawrence, the-then British settlement commissioner for land, during his visit to the spring, reported the water of the spring to have a violet tinge.
+Maharaja Ranbir Singh was the first to construct a dharmashala here.
 The current form of the spring, temple pond, and temple were built under Maharaja Pratap Singh of Jammu and Kashmir in the 1910s.
 Maharaja Hari Singh further renovated the temple.
 The temple area has old-growth chinar trees beneath which the pilgrims sit or sleep on mats of grass.